dbakewel/netbots/README.md

 python robot.py -ip 0.0.0.0 -p 20010 -sip 192.168.1.10 -sp 20000
 ```

-A robot can also be run on Computer 1 will the default 127.0.0.01 with:
+A robot can also be run on Computer 1 will the default IP of 127.0.0.01 with:

 ```
 python robot.py -p 20010 -sp 20000